kevincdurand1/schwab-mcp/src/auth/README.md

 4. Improve diagnostic capabilities
 5. Provide a single source of truth for token refresh operations

-> **Important:** All token refresh operations must go through the `TokenStateMachine`.
+> **Important:** All token refresh operations must go through the
-> The state machine is the single source of truth for token state management and ensures
+> `TokenStateMachine`.
+The state machine is the single source of truth for token
-> consistent lifecycle management across the application.
+> state management and ensures consistent lifecycle management across the
+> application.

 ## Implementation Files

 - `tokenStateMachine.ts` - Core implementation of the state machine
-- `exampleUsage.ts` - Examples showing how to use the state machine
-- `migrateToStateMachine.md` - Detailed migration guide

 ## State Diagram